litex-hub/zephyr-on-litex-vexriscv/README.md

 Build
 -----
-Build bitstream following these steps:
+Build the bitstream by following these steps:

 * Add LiteX to path:
 ```bash